talent-connect/connect/libs/shared-shadcn-ui-components/README.md

 ## Component Design

 - The `shadcn/ui` library is based on `Radix UI`, which provides unstyled, accessible components for building React applications
-- `shadcn/ui` utilizes `TailwindCSS` fo the styling of these Radix components
+- `shadcn/ui` utilizes `TailwindCSS` for the styling of these Radix components
 - `shadcn/ui` uses `@radix-ui/react-icons` for the `new-york` style components and `lucide-react` icons for the `default` style components (the style we are using is defined in the `components.json` file).
 Since we are integrating `shadcn/ui` into the existing Design System, we have decided to use our own icons instead.

 ## Customization